Code-Institute-Submissions/foodie-2/README.md

 - Add comments on other people's recipes
 - Rating
 - Be able to search on ingredients
+- be able to have more than one category for a recipe
 - Pagination

 # Architecture